 - Manually into the filesystem. - Through Common REST commands.
-For information, see Create and Edit Routes Through Common REST. - Through Studio.
-For information, see the Studio guide.
+For information, refer to Create and Edit Routes Through Common REST. - Through Studio.
+For information, refer to the Studio guide.

 Every route must call a handler to process requests and produce responses to requests.